 Access to computer systems and networks owned or operated by Virginia Tech imposes certain responsibilities and obligations and is granted subject to university policies, and local, state, and federal laws.
 Acceptable use is always ethical, reflects academic honesty, and shows restraint in the consumption of shared resources.
 It demonstrates respect for intellectual property, ownership of data, system security mechanisms, and individuals' rights to privacy and to freedom from intimidation, harassment, and unwarranted annoyance.
 Please consult Policy 7000, "Acceptable Use and Administration of Computer and Communication Systems."
 Policy 7000 applies to the use of any computing or communications device, regardless of ownership, while connected to the university network, and the use of any information technology services provided by or through the university.
 Every user of these systems and services is expected to know and follow this policy.
 Refer to Acceptable Use of Information Systems at Virginia Tech that details what are acceptable and not acceptable use of university resources.
+In making acceptable use of resources you must NOT, if you are an employee, use University systems for partisan political purposes, such as using electronic mail to circulate advertising for political candidates."

-University[PE10] entities or individuals may, as needed, use digital communication tools to communicate with groups of university constituents on matters of official university business that require immediate notification or that are of a sufficient level of importance to warrant special attention.
+University entities or individuals may, as needed, use digital communication tools to communicate with groups of university constituents on matters of official university business that require immediate notification or that are of a sufficient level of importance to warrant special attention.
 Any such group communications to employees, students, or others must be compliant with all regulations and university policies and should be limited to those matters that affect the majority of the defined group.
 Text messaging may be used but must not be the sole means of communicating an essential message or announcement.
 The text message must be supplemented by some other means of communication, e.g. an email or paper notice to ensure that all intended recipients, including those without a mobile phone, receive the message.